 Museum of Zug - Gregor handles this

 Waffensammlung Carl Beck - Gregor handles this

 Turkey – Barış Bora Güç

 Askeri Müzesi, Istanbul – Has one documented fechtschwert.

 New York Metropolitan Museum Has two documented fechtschwerter.

 Frazier Arms Museum / Royal Armouries

 The UK – Andy Taylor, Keith Farrell, Matt Easton, Joni Karjalainen, Payson Muller and Duncan McEvoy

-Arundel Castle – Two swords documented (Payson Muller and Duncan McEvoy are responsible for this contact)
+Arundel Castle – Two swords documented.
+These are most likely the fechtschwerter that were used by Hema Pioneers Alfred Hutton and Egerton Castle during their public displays.
+(Payson Muller and Duncan McEvoy are responsible for this contact)